Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 style CLOSED fill:#1a3d1a,stroke:#a9dc76,color:#fff

-The point: one data model produces CMMC remediation evidence, FedRAMP Rev5 monthly scan packages, and FedRAMP 20x VDR reports.
+The point: one data model produces CMMC remediation evidence, the monthly FedRAMP activity reports, and the accepted vulnerability list for Rev5 and 20x alike.
 No tool-to-tool reconciliation.
 No spreadsheet gymnastics.
-No mapping findings into POA&Ms. The finding is the POA&M.
+No separate reporting artifact to assemble.
+The Issue is the report.

 Compliance is a byproduct of operations, not a separate workstream.